Two hours west of Sydney you’ll find the Blue Mountains, a World Heritage-listed wilderness area and home to the Three Sisters rock formation.

 - Stay the night nearby at Lilianfels Resort and Spa and take a short walk to see the Three Sisters at night

-Top things to do near The Three Sisters
+Top things to do at the Three Sisters

 Visit the Waradah Aboriginal Centre

 The Three Sisters watch over the land of the traditional country of the Darug, Gundungurra, Wiradjuri and Dharwal Aboriginal people.
 According to one Aboriginal legend, the pillars were once three beautiful sisters named Meehni, Wimlah and Gunnedoo who were turned into stone by a powerful tribal elder.
-The women had fallen in love with three brothers from another tribe, but were forbidden to marry under tribal law.
-The brothers decided to capture the three sisters, causing a major battle, and the elder turned the women into stone to protect them.
-He had intended to reverse the spell when the battle was over, but was killed himself.
-The sisters remained in their magnificent rock state as an eternal reminder of this battle.
 You can learn more about how the Three Sisters were formed at the Waradah Aboriginal Centre at Echo Point.
 Aboriginal dancers and musicians perform on the hour from 10am until 4pm, telling the story of the Three Sisters and an introduction to Australian Aboriginal culture.
 Wander through the gallery which features prominent Aboriginal artists or enjoy the pretty wildflower display and traditional artefacts.

 Explore the walking tracks at Echo Point

-Echo Point is also the gateway to many fascinating nature walks.
-Soak up the scenery, streams, waterfalls, forests, ravines and sheer cliffs on one of the 140 kilometres (87 miles) of heritage walking tracks throughout the region.
-Get closer to the Sisters on Three Sisters Walk, a quick one kilometre (0.62 mile) walk from the main lookout.
-If you’re feeling more energetic descend to the valley floor on the Giant Stairway, a trail of more than 800 steps that leads to the base of the Three Sisters.
-At the bottom, follow the Scenic Walkway, a meandering 2.4 kilometre (1.5 mile) boardwalk that will take you through ancient rainforest dating back to the time of the dinosaurs.
-If you don't feel like walking, you can ride to the bottom and back again on the thrilling and steep Scenic Railway, or glide between the cliff tops and gaze at the rainforest canopy through the glass floors of the Scenic Skyway or giant aerial cable cars of the Scenic Cableway.
+Soak up the waterfalls, forests, ravines and sheer cliffs on one of the 140 kilometres (87 miles) of walking tracks around Echo Point.
+Get up close on the Three Sisters Walk, a one kilometre (0.62 mile) walk from the main lookout.
+Descend to the valley floor on the Giant Stairway, a trail of more than 800 steps that leads to the base of the Three Sisters.
+At the bottom, follow the Scenic Walkway, a meandering 2.4 kilometre (1.5 mile) boardwalk that will take you through ancient rainforest.
+If you don't feel like walking, you can ride to the bottom and back again on the thrilling and steep Scenic Railway, or gaze at the rainforest canopy through the glass floors of the Scenic Skyway or giant aerial cable cars of the Scenic Cableway.